cmu-phil/py-tetrad/README.md

 1. Finally, you will need to clone this GitHub repository, so if you don't have Git installed, google and install that for your machine type.

-Then in a terminal window,for instance, cd to a directory where you want the cloned project to appear and type the following (or just copy and paste it):
+Then in a terminal window,for instance, cd to a directory where you want the cloned project to appear and type the following (or just copy and paste it--again, as above, make sure JAVA_HOME is set):

 ```
 git clone https://github.com/cmu-phil/py-tetrad